-Introduction Executive Summary Charting the Economic Status of Women Prior to the Pandemic18 Pre-Pandemic: Women went into the pandemic worse off Going into the pandemic, persistent gender disparities saddled California women with a greater economic burden than men The Pandemic: How women were hit harder overall and suffered disproportionately due to COVID-19 The Virus Although men and women contracted COVID at roughly equal rates, men were more likely to die of the virus But some studies are showing an increased prevalence of Long COVID among women Women at Work47 Women's employment fell significantly more than men's during the first two years of the pandemic Pandemic unemployment affected poor women, and women without college degrees, hardest.
-Frontline and service sectors were the most impacted, where women continue to be occupationally segregated Women who remained employed through the last two years saw their earnings rise57 Women who had access to credit saw their credit standing improve during the pandemic, especially those with limited credit availability The stimulus checks helped to prop up household balance sheets and largely went towards necessities and paying down debt Women at Home The "Second Shift" increased substantially as school closures presented added burdens on women and families At home, women are doing more childcare - at a greater share than men - than before the pandemic69 The childcare burdens added on women and families have had, and will continue to have, significant impact on the state economy

-, ased by 20% after COVID administrative 20 83 al safety nets prevented worse economic outcomes for women Enhanced unemployment benefits he crisis and did not discourage job seek elped low wage workers weather the king88 The Child Tax Credit lowered child po overty by 25%, without substantial downsides92 California women have benefited fron n safety-net programs throughout the pandemic 95 As of last measurement, Asian and H supports at elevated levels compared ispanic women were still using food I to pre-pandemic101 Women experiencing economic hards housing insecurity reported mental he ships such as those related to food or ealth challenges102 Some California women experiencing access state support g economic hardships were unable to n California's economic recovery as e hit especially hard by the pandemic, impacting substantial structural gender inequities in the became unemployed are being reemployed line sectors120 ore likely to be reemployed in a different sector, v advancement123 vention, women will continue to encounter s130 The pandemic damaged the care infra astructure, and exacerbated existing inequalities 130 as strong, it was temporary, and did not in a lasting way134 rawn and household balance sheets are now136
+ntroduction Executive Summary Charting the Economic Status of Women Prior to the Pandemic Pre-Pandemic: Women went into the pandemic worse off Going into the pandemic, persistent gender disparities saddled California women with a greater economic burden than men The Pandemic: How women were hit harder overall and suffered disproportionately due to COVID-19 The Virus Although men and women contracted COVID at roughly equal rates, men were more likely to die of the virus But some studies are showing an increased prevalence of Long COVID among women Women at Work4 Women's employment fell significantly more than men's during the first two years of the pandemic Pandemic unemployment affected poor women, and women without college degrees, hardest.
+Frontline and service sectors were the most impacted, where women continue to be occupationally segregated Women who remained employed through the last two years saw their earnings rise5 Women who had access to credit saw their credit standing improve during the pandemic, especially those with limited credit availability The stimulus checks helped to prop up household balance sheets and largely went towards necessities and paying down debt Women at Home The "Second Shift" increased substantially as school closures presented added burdens on women and families At home, women are doing more childcare - at a greater share than men - than before the pandemic6 The childcare burdens added on women and families have had, and will continue to have, significant impact on the state economy leave expired at the end of 2020 Crisis Support: Strengthened social safety nets prevoutcomes for women Enhanced unemployment benefits helped low wage work crisis and did not discourage job seeking The Child Tax Credit lowered child poverty by 25%, with out substantial downsides92 California women have benefited from safety-net progra ms throughout the pandemic95 As of last measurement, Asian and Hispanic women we supports at elevated levels compared to pre-pandemic.
+Women experiencing economic hardships such as those housing insecurity reported mental health challenges Some California women experiencing economic hardshi access state support.
+Recovery: How women are faring in California's ecolockdowns have eased - Industries dominated by women were hit especially hard female workers disproportionately.
+The pandemic did nothing to resolve substantial structure economy Women in most frontline sectors who became unemploy at lower rates than those in non-frontline sectors Women in service occupations are more likely to be reer which may require reskilling and slow advancement • • Ongoing Pandemic: Without intervention, women w structural economic disadvantages The pandemic damaged the care infrastructure, and exa cerbated existing inequalities130 Though the government response was strong, it was ten strengthen the safety net for women in a lasting way Economic supports have been withdrawn and household returning to pre-pandemic levels

-Impact You can't fix what you can't see.
-Significant and ongoing research is required to correctly assess the needs and the impact of public policy interventions for women across a spectrum of communities An intersectional lens can not be optional - women do not lead single-issue lives 151 Scaling recommendations for statewide representation and communication147 For example, the student loan payment pause has affected far more women than men, and women are predicted to struggle more once the pause is ended141 health and health access, safety, employment, education, equal representation in the military and the media, and issues relative to the workforce and the economy.
+Impact156 You can't fix what you can't see.
+Significant and ongoing research is required to correctly assess the needs and the impact of public policy interventions for women across a spectrum of communities An intersectional lens can not be optional - women do not lead single-issue lives 151 Scaling recommendations for statewide representation and communication147 For example, the student loan payment pause has affected far more women than men, and women are predicted to struggle more once the pause is ended health and health access, safety, employment, education, equal representation in the military and the media, and issues relative to the workforce and the economy.
 The Commission provides leadership through research, policy and program development, education, outreach and collaboration, advocacy, and strategic partnerships.